-Jeremy owns an extensive record collection which he calls from for his influences in the recording environment and pays no allegiance to any one recording style (liking productions varying from super-gloss pop records to 70s anechoic recordings to dirty as they can be 30s ghost recordings found in an abandoned home somewhere in the woods) and is only interested in making recordings that suit the music they are showcasing and are what those involved wish a specific recording to sound like.
+Jeremy owns an extensive record collection which he culls from for his influences in the recording environment and pays no allegiance to any one recording style (liking productions varying from super-gloss pop records to 70s anechoic recordings to dirty as they can be voice memos of babies speaking in tongues.) and is only interested in making recordings that suit the music they are showcasing and are what those involved wish a specific recording to sound like.

 Battle Tapes Recording and Jeremy Ferguson have gotten many notices in papers and magazines around the world, including London’s prestigious The Observer, The Guardian,Tape Op, The Nashville Scene, Forbes, Rolling Stone, Southeast Performer, and Nashville’s own Nashville Lifestyles, who gave Battle Tapes Recording a “Where To Make A Record Right Now” mention.

-Battle Tapes Recording also offers comfortable client lodging, as well as a large screen HD tv with hundreds of channels, wireless high-speed internet, an extensive blu-ray, dvd, vinyl, and book library, a large collection of Mojo magazine for the rock history inclined, private lounge, nintendo wii, two vintage pinball machines, full kitchen with gas stove, outdoor grill, and a comfortable and relaxed vibe.
+Battle Tapes Recording also offers comfortable client lodging, as well as a large screen HD tv with hundreds of channels, wireless high-speed internet, an extensive blu-ray, dvd, vinyl, and book library, private lounge, two vintage pinball machines, full kitchen with gas stove, outdoor grill, and a comfortable and relaxed vibe.

 If you’ve ever wanted to make a record onto the model of tape machine Dark Side of The Moon or McCartney II was recorded on and model of console John Lennon’s Imagine was mixed on in a home environment but have it sound like a it was done in a big budget studio, this is the place for you.